bramses/bramses/README.md

-Bram Adams (@bramses) is a creative technologist and commonplacer based out of NYC.

-Bram publishes a weekly newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), and does contracts ([for hire!](https://www.bramadams.dev/consulting/)) related to AI/web dev/AR+VR.
+Bram publishes a newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), and does consulting ([for hire!](https://www.bramadams.dev/consulting/)) related to AI/web dev/AR+VR.

 **_today_**

-As of Summer 2024, Bram is actively working on two intertwined missions: the foundation and formalizations of the [core philosophies of personal library science](https://news.ycombinator.com/item?id=40192359), and writing the initial software that powers it: **[Your Commonbase](https://bramses.notion.site/Your-Commonbase-Research-Product-Updates-96bc14d2a7564f17be9f6957070e1262)** (Commonplace Book + LLM Augmented Database).
+As of Fall 2024, Bram is actively working on two intertwined missions: the foundation and formalizations of the [core philosophies of personal library science](https://news.ycombinator.com/item?id=40192359), and writing the initial software that powers it: **[Your Commonbase](https://bramses.notion.site/Your-Commonbase-BETA-10b034182ddd8038b9ffe11cc2833713)** (Zero Stress Store, Search, Share Scrapbook).

-[Commonplace Bot](https://github.com/bramses/commonplace-bot) and its sibling projects: [Quoordinates](https://github.com/bramses/quoordinates) and [Quo-Host](https://github.com/bramses/quo-host), are the world's first look into what he future of reading books and retention will look like with the influence of LLMs.
-You can test Commonplace Bot out live in the Bram Adams' [Discord server](https://discord.gg/GrgkFP3Je3).

-Check out all the projects by starring the topic: [#future-of-reading](https://github.com/topics/future-of-reading).

 **_other projects and experiences include_**